Ken Kranz

-Kenneth Andrew Kranz (September 12, 1923 – April 8, 2017) was an American NFL football player.
+Kenneth Andrew Kranz (September 12, 1923 – April 8, 2017) was an American National Football League (NFL) football player.

 Early life

 Born in Milwaukee, Wisconsin, Kranz graduated from Custer High School.
 He played soccer in his freshman year; then football as a center before being switched to halfback for his junior year.
 He was all-city during his senior year.

 College

 Kranz began playing football for the Milwaukee State Teachers College (currently known as the University of Wisconsin–Milwaukee), but was drafted into military service during World War II.
 He was with the Air Force's troop carrier command in England as a radio operator on aircraft that carried troops into combat zones in France, Belgium and Germany.
 He earned five battle stars and several medals during his service.

 Returning to college, Kranz played football for four years from 1945 to 1948 at the Milwaukee State Teachers College.
 Earning four collegiate letters in football, he also earned three letters in track claiming the conference discus title in 1946.
 At the age of 26, he became the first UWM player to be drafted to a professional football team.